bocoup/html5-building-blocks/Manipulation-And-Traversal.md

 * [[Node.attributes]]: Returns a collection of attributes of the given element
 * [[document.background* Deprecated]]: Is supposed to return the URI of the image that tiles the background (though not apparently working in Mozilla); deprecated in favor of document.body.background (though HTML 4.01 deprecated this too)
 * [[Node.baseURI]]: baseURI gets the base URI for the document
-* [[document.baseURIObject Requires Gecko 1.9]]: baseURIObject returns an nsIURI object representing the base URI for the document.
+* [[document.baseURIObject]]: baseURIObject returns an nsIURI object representing the base URI for the document.
 * [[document.bgColor* Deprecated]]: Gets/sets the background color of the current document.
 * [[document.body]]: Returns the BODY node of the current document.
 * [[document.characterSet]]: Returns the character set being used by the document.